 heated solid forms highly toxic nitrogen dioxide, test for anions: forms

-bright yellow precipitate of lead iodide with sodium or
+bright yellow precipitate of lead iodide, with sodium or

 minium, red lead oxide, trilead tetraoxide, red lead, triplumbic tetroxide,

-with Al and Mg powders and some organic materials.
-Do not heat on a charcoal
+It reacts violently with Al and Mg powders and some organic materials.

-block.
 Old paints may contain > 30% lead but nowadays may contain only <

 However, lead tetroxide is soluble in dilute hydrochloric acid so it can

-It is not soluble in water so it can be used in lead glass.
+Lead (II/IV) oxide is NOT soluble in water so it can be used in lead glass.

-It is used to make lead cell accumulators, (car batteries, lead-acid batteries), and
+It is used to make lead cell accumulators, (car batteries, lead-acid batteries),

-magnesite, (carbonate of magnesia for craft), [food additive
+light powder, magnesite, (carbonate of magnesia for craft), [food additive

 magnesium chloride crystals, (hygroscopic), E511, electrolysed to form